AlessioRoda/Second_assignment/README.md

 ### Behaviors

 As it's possible to notice by having a look to the RVIZ simulation, at the beginning the robot doesn't completely know the entire map, so to move in a certain position it will learn the map by scanning it while it is moving.
-This means that sometimes when the robot has to reach a position it doesn't know, it goes in a wrong direction at the beginning and when robot understands it, it comes back and searches for another path.
+This means that sometimes when the robot has to reach a position it doesn't know, it goes in a wrong direction at the beginning and when robot understands it, it comes back and searches for another path to follow.
 At the end, when the robot has seen the entire map, it doesn't fail the optimal path to reach a certain position anymore.

 ## Considerations